StevenClontz/escape-pod-puzzlehunt-2016/pages/1-vbc.md

-Remember, as long as you have a photograph of the von Braun monument on your handheld computer, **you do not need to solve for the five-letter Soviet codeword in Item A before moving to your next Location**.
+Remember, as long as you have a photograph of the von Braun monument on your handheld computer, **you do not need to solve for the five-letter Soviet codeword in Puzzle A before moving to your next Location**.
 I recommend having one member of your team drive while the rest of your team works on any unsolved puzzles.